scottschmidl/food_calorie_prediction/README.md

 </table>

 ### Steps to Reproduce
 - You will need to go to this website, <a href="https://tools.myfooddata.com/nutrition-facts-database-spreadsheet.php">My Food Data</a> and open the file up in Google Sheets.
 The following punctuation needs to be removed before data can be read via Pandas, ():-,.
-Furthermore, these columns should be dropped, Serving Weight 1-9 description g (the 1-9 is because there are 9 columns with this name).
+Furthermore, the following columns should be dropped, Serving Weight 1-9 description g (the 1-9 is because there are 9 columns with this name).
 - From the Google Sheet Readme, "all serving sizes are in 100 grams.
 Use the serving size conversion weights at the end of the file to convert values.
 For example to convert to an ounce (28.4g) multiply each value by 0.284".
+- Download from Google Sheets as a CSV.
 - Clone this repo and ensure wrangle.py and prepare.py are on your local machine.
-- Verify *.xlsx is in the .gitignore to ensure the xlsx file is not pushed to GitHub.
+- Verify *.csv is in the .gitignore to ensure the csv file is not pushed to GitHub.
 - The technologies used in this project are Python 3.9.5, Pandas 1.3.5, MatPlotLib 3.5.0, Numpy 1.21.2 Seaborn 0.11.2, Scipy 1.7.3, and SkLearn 1.0.1.
 The notebook named report.ipynb should run.

 ### Plan